ALERT!! THIS Is IMPOSSIBLE !! ResurrectIon !! The HIVE COMING!! This Is a Miracle Beyond Dispute !

-Today's Events are NOT Possible ..But ALL Things Are Possible With GOD....
+"Todays Events are NOT Possible ..But ALL Things Are Possible With GOD....
 Is HE Telling Us to Be READY ????
-What Else Could It BE ????********************************
+What Else Could It BE ????"
+(From Jonathan's original description)

 BitChute: https://www.bitchute.com/channel/LFx0p7JkTS4D/